-AARP comments opposed approval of the pilot program and asked the Commission to deny it.
+AARP's comments opposed approval of the pilot program and asked the Commission to deny the Company's Application.
 AARP Comments at 1.
 AARP stated that the Company's Application is deficient, the Company has not provided sufficient information regarding the pilot such as costs to the ratepayers, and that the proposal is poor public policy and increases risks to health and safety.
 Id.